Testicular Mesothelioma

 What Is Testicular Mesothelioma?

 Testicular mesothelioma is among the rarest forms of malignant mesothelioma cancer.
 This form accounts for less than 1% of cases and is linked to asbestos exposure.
 Testicular mesothelioma forms in the tunica vaginalis membrane that surrounds the testis.
+According to data, the median age at diagnosis of testicular mesothelioma is 60 years.

 Medical literature has reported only a few hundred cases of testicular mesothelioma.
 It is difficult to study and develop treatments for this cancer because it is so rare.
 As such, testicular mesothelioma does not yet have standard treatment options.
 But doctors may use therapies considered standard for other types of mesothelioma.